-- 1. The stopping of leaks in drains, water, soil, waste or vent pipe provided, however, that if any concealed trap, drain pipe, water, soil, waste or vent pipe becomes defective and it becomes necessary to remove and replace the same with new material, such work shall be considered as new work and a permit shall be obtained and inspection made as provided in this code. - 2.
-The clearing of stoppages or the repairing of leaks in pipes, valves or fixtures, and the removal and reinstallation of water closets, provided such repairs do not involve or require the replacement or rearrangement of valves, pipes or fixtures. - 3.
-The replacement of common household plumbing fixtures to existing supply lines and outlets.
-This does not include water heaters.
+- 1. The stopping of leaks in drains, water, soil, waste or vent pipe provided, however, that if any concealed trap, drain pipe, water, soil, waste or vent pipe becomes defective and it becomes necessary to remove and replace the same with new material, such work shall be considered as new work and a permit shall be obtained and inspection made as provided in this code. - The clearing of stoppages or the repairing of leaks in pipes, valves or fixtures, and the removal and reinstallation of water closets, provided such repairs do not involve or require the replacement or rearrangement of valves, pipes or fixtures. - 3.
+The repair, installation or replacement of minor plumbing fixtures to existing supply and drain lines in one and two-family dwelling units.
+This exemption does not include water heaters, bathtubs or showers. - 105.2.1 Emergency repairs.
+Where equipment replacements and repairs must be performed in an emergency situation, the permit application shall be submitted within the next working business day to the building official